marcosgabarda/marcosgabarda.github.io/content/seeds/pocket-alternative.md

 ## 🏷️ Additional Notes

 - Given a web page, create a minimum version in Markdown of the content, to be cached.
-- Import data from the exported csv from Pocket.
+- Import data from the exported CSV from Pocket.